 My biggest success right now feels like remaking a new life and career outside of academia.
 I’m working on starting a business, which I’ve never done before.
 I’m making sure to celebrate each successful step of the way.
 My blog also feels like a real success.
 I’ve been blogging for over two years now, which is a record for me.
 I can see myself growing and healing from academic failure in the past few years through my writing.
 The first year of the blog was about writing, the second about finding my way after the PhD, and the third year now looks to be about new beginnings, joy, and creativity.
 I’m also experimenting with new types of writing, like creative non-fiction.

 10. When something is successful, do you have a celebratory ritual?
-Who do you share the news with?
-Do you have some ways in which you reward yourself?

 I think doing something well feels like a success by itself, but rewards are fantastic.
 I don’t ever think using self-care as a reward is a great idea.
 Eating, sleep, and exercise are just basic self care, so not rewards.
 I do think rewards for goals feels good.
 I especially like rewarding myself for reaching writing goals.
 I love buying yarn for new knitting projects as a reward.